 Q-3: Who can be a member of IFIGS?

 A: Existing Insurance Guarantee Schemes (IGSs) may become Members.
-Additionally, those organizations in process of establishing an IGS under legislation in force can also become an associate Member of IFIGS, as sharing operational experience is important to setting up a new IGS.
-Link to Q-5 (hyperlink)
+Additionally, those organizations in the process of establishing an IGS under legislation in force can also become Associate Member of IFIGS, as sharing operational experience is important to setting up a new IGS.

 Q-4: Why become an IFIGS member?

 IFIGS’ meetings are a unique networking opportunity uniting IGS leaders from around the world.
 It allows participants to discuss recent experience, current issues and best practices and ask questions about other organizations’ operations.
 Our objective is to establish relationships through the exchange of ideas and practices on policyholder protection.
-In addition, members have access to the Members’ Area of the IFIGS website including research documents, Member and Executive Committee Minutes, and more.
+In addition, members have access to the Members’ Area of the IFIGS website includingpertinent research documents, Member and Executive Committee Minutes, reference library, contact information of other members, and more.

 Q-5: What are the membership categories for the IFIGS?